Naereen/slides/2017_12__Presentation_Inria_Lille_SequeL_Seminar/slides.md

   $$T - \E_{\mu}[T_k(T)] \geq 0 \;\;\text{and}\;\;\; \E_{\mu}[\mathcal{C}_k(T)] \geq 0,$$
   \Sadey[1.4] we should be able to do better!

-# Asymptotic Lower Bound on regret II
+# Asymptotic Lower Bound on regret

 ## Theorem 1  \hfill{}\textcolor{gray}{[Besson \& Kaufmann, 2017]}
 - For any uniformly efficient decentralized policy, and any non-degenerated problem  $\boldsymbol{\mu}$,